makers-for-life/makair-publications/README.md

 ## BTS Digital Systems

-This section contains several reports produced by students in BTS Digital Systems on a theme:
+This section contains several reports produced by students in BTS Digital Systems on these topics:

 ### SG01 : Computing and Networks